sudraroopali/SQLAnalysis-Retail-Sales-Trends-Customer-Segmentation-and-Product-Performance/README.md

-# Analyze sales data for a retail company, including sales trends, customer segmentation, and product performance
+# Analyze sales data for a company including customer segmentation, and product performance

 The analysis leverages the Maven Analytics dataset, which contains comprehensive retail sales data.